mdmutahhar24-pixel/VulpeculaOS/README.md

 ## Why build this project?
 I just that it would be fun and see people's reaction playing this game.
 It even scared me once.

+## Important Note:
+If you want to check out what any of the files are saying, either use the terminal, or the notepad.

 ## Features include:
 - Loading/boot up Screen
 - Vulp (AI Chatbot) AND WHATEVER YOU DO, DO NOT REPORT ANOMALIES TO VULP (JK, that's actually what you're supposed to do)